High-dimensional copula variational approximation through transformation

 the derivative with respect to $\mbox{vech}(B)$ above is computed by ignoring elements on right hand side of the equation that correspond to the upper triangle of $B$.
 The term $\nabla_\theta \log g(\bm\theta)$ is model specific and needs to be derived on a case-by-case basis.
 Expressions for the remaining terms can be computed in closed form.
 First,

 where the elements are computed using the formulas given in Table~\ref{tab:derivatives} for either the YJ or G\&H transformations.
 Expressions for the remaining four derivatives are provided in Table~\ref{Tab:SkewNormDerivatives}, which are derived in the Online Appendix.
+MATLAB routines that evaluate these derivatives are in the Supplementary Material.